powsybl/powsybl.github.io/pages/documentation/developer/tutorials/diagram/svg-writing.md

 <div markdown="1">
 Here are some details about these dependencies (see also the [powsybl artifacts documentation page](../../artifacts.md)):
 - `powsybl-single-line-diagram-core` is the core module of single-line-diagram,
-- `powsybl-iidm-impl` is for the network model,
+- `powsybl-iidm-impl` is used to deal with the network model,
-- `powsybl-iidm-test` is for loading the test network,
+- `powsybl-iidm-test` is used to load the test network,
 - `powsybl-cgmes-conversion` and `powsybl-triple-store-impl-rdf4j` are used to import a CGMES file,
 - `slf4j-simple` allows you to have simple logging capabilities.
 </div>